The Basic Practice

 The third Mudra balances the right current.
 If there is insufficient masculine energy, the participant will feel a lot of energy entering the right palm and filling it up.

-If the person has excessive right or masculine energy, then the excessive energy will leave the palm on the left facing the sky.
-It is at this time that some people feel a lot of heat leaving the body.
+energy will leave the palm on the left facing the sky.
+It is at this time that

 Step Four – The Unity Mudra